FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 ## Prerequisites

 The demo is inline with the [FreeRTOS_Plus_TCP_Minimal_Windows_Simulator](https://github.com/FreeRTOS/FreeRTOS/tree/main/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_Minimal_Windows_Simulator)

-The following URL can be followed for the initial setup : http://www.FreeRTOS.org/FreeRTOS-Plus/FreeRTOS_Plus_TCP/examples_FreeRTOS_simulator.html
+The initial setup instructions are provided on the following URL, see the "Hardware Setup" and "Software Setup" : http://www.FreeRTOS.org/FreeRTOS-Plus/FreeRTOS_Plus_TCP/examples_FreeRTOS_simulator.html

 ## Selecting the Examples to Run